 Amsterdam is a unique city, architecturally speaking.
 And although it is referred to as the “Venice of the North”, I found no similarities between Venice and Amsterdam except for the canals.

-Amsterdam is ringed with canals which makes it challenging to get from point A to point B.
+Amsterdam is ringed with canals, making it challenging to get from point A to point B.

 The canals are part of what gives Amsterdam its character and are a big part of what draws tourists to the city.
 To love the canals is to hate the canals.

-The most popular tourist area is the Jordaan neighborhood which is on the west side of the city.
+The most popular tourist area is the Jordaan neighborhood on the city’s west side.
 There are tons of restaurants, bars, and boutique shops in that area.
 There’s a little something for everyone.

-Our Airbnb in De Pijp neighborhood was on the southeast side and it was a sleepy residential area with a cafe here and a restaurant there but we never found a “neighborhood centre” with clusters of restaurants, shopping, etc.
+Our Airbnb in the De Pijp neighborhood was on the southeast side.
+It was a sleepy residential area with a cafe here, and a restaurant there, but we never found a “neighborhood center” with clusters of restaurants, shopping, etc.